 For the caramel

-- In a bowl, whisk eggs and sugar until lighten and fluffy, then add the cocoa powder and stir in the crumbled amaretti biscuits.
+- In a bowl, whisk the eggs and sugar until light and fluffy, add the cocoa powder, and stir in the crumbled amaretti cookies;

-- Pour in warm milk and stir slowly then pour the mixture into the mould.
+- Then, pour the mixture into the molds;

-- Set aside to cool and then pull it out on a serving plate; it is not an easy operation: run a thin knife around the edge of the mould; place the serving dish on top of the mould and turn upside down with a rapid movement.
-Choose a serving dish with sides because the liquid caramel will pour out: it is the typical toothsome “sauce” which enhances the flavor of this delicacy.
+- Set it aside to cool.
+Once cooled, run a paring knife around the edge of the mold; place a serving dish on top of the mold and turn it upside down with a rapid movement.
+Choose a serving dish with sides because the liquid caramel will run out.
+This is a typical rich sauce which greatly enhances the flavor of this treat.

-- Garnish with a little whipped cream to taste and a generous handful of crumbled amaretti biscuits.
+- Garnish it with a little whipped cream and a generous handful of crumbled amaretti cookies.